SoloVid/Thy/lessons.md

 compare.equal that 5
 check.not that
 if that
-  print .Hypotenuse was not 5???.
+  print "Hypotenuse was not 5???"
 ```

 In this shorter form, nothing happens in what would be the `else` case of the previous example.